 Notice that the JSON editor allows modification only to the

 section.
 Other sections, such as

-You can review existing templates in their Github repository.
-If you feel confident, you can send a pull request with your templates, otherwise submit it when requesting publication of your component.
+You can review existing templates in their GitHub repository.
+If you feel confident, you can send a pull request with your templates, otherwise submit it when requesting the publication of your component.

 Let’s say you have the following working API configuration (see example [EX111]):

-For each of them, create a parameter of the appropriate type:
+For each of the values, create a parameter of the appropriate type:

 JohnDoe— a string parameter